karlseguin/the-little-mongodb-book/en/mongodb.markdown

 As an example for Windows users, if you extracted the downloaded file to `c:\mongodb\` and you created `c:\mongodb\data\` then within `c:\mongodb\bin\mongodb.config` you would specify `dbpath=c:\mongodb\data\`.
 You could then launch `mongod` from a command prompt via `c:\mongodb\bin\mongod --config c:\mongodb\bin\mongodb.config`.

 Feel free to add the `bin` folder to your path to make all of this less verbose.
+MacOSX and Linux users can follow almost identical directions.
+The only thing you should have to change are the paths.

 Hopefully you now have MonogDB up and running.
 If you get an error, read the output carefully - the server is quite good at explaining what's wrong.